 Retention periods for various data held in the school are recorded within the data mapping document.
 The school refer to the Information Record Management Toolkit to establish appropriate retention periods and data is archived and destroyed as set out in these guidelines.

 Personal data that is no longer required either due to it being out of date, inaccurate or in line with the school retention policy, will be disposed of securely.
-Records of disposal are maintained for accountability, ie certificate of destruction from shredding companies or record log completed by school.
+Records of disposal are maintained for accountability, i.e. certificate of destruction from shredding companies or record log completed by school.

 Electronic files are deleted appropriately in line with retention periods.
 Data within emails (either as text or attached documents) are identified by content and filed into the relevant system, where it is then stored and destroyed in line with retention periods.